TrueMoonn/GameOne/documentation/protocol.md

 ### 20 ...
 29 → accounts codes
 ```
-22  LOGGED IN               [NO DATA]   ->  Respond to 20 if ok
+22  LOGGED IN               [22 + 4B int id]    ->  Respond to 20 if ok
 25  USERNAME ALREADY TAKEN  [NO DATA]           ->  Respond to 20 if username already taken
 ```

 ### 30 ...
 49 → lobby codes